wwpa65/MechaCar_Statistical_Analysis/README.md

 # Overview
 A statistal analysis was performed on MechaCar vehicle data.
 Multiple linear model was performed on the MechaCar dataset and t-tests were performed on Suspension coil dataset.
 The goal of the multiple linear model was to identify factors that influence fuel efficiency.
 The t-tests were used to identify differences of suspension coils between vehicle lot numbers.

+Tools used:

+- R Project for Statistical Computing
+- Git

 # Summary

+The Metachar dataset (CSV) was imported into R dataframe.
 A screenshot of data frame for MechaCar data is shown in Figure 1.

 ![Mechar_Data](/images/MechaCar-data.png)